SeanWinderickx/md-q-and-a/README.md

 _zonnig_
 best sauce to put on fries (samurai is the only good option don't @ me)also answer in italic (Luna)

-Samurai ofcourse !
-Favorite Spongebob character ? |striketrough| (Laurens)
+*Samurai ofcourse !* Favorite Spongebob character ? |striketrough| (Laurens)

-g̶a̶r̶r̶i̶t̶ ̶t̶h̶e̶ ̶s̶n̶a̶i̶l̶ '(kajetan) do u smoke ? answer in hoofdletters
+g̶a̶r̶r̶i̶t̶ ̶t̶h̶e̶ ̶s̶n̶a̶i̶l̶ '(kajetan)
+do u smoke ? answer in hoofdletters
+NO (korneel)